Latest update: 2021-06-31

 Because we’ve never seen one at Rietvlei we really doubted that they still exist there.
 But recently there’s been quite a few caught by carp anglers.
 So they are still very much active in the dam and we’ll be targeting them the next chance we get.
 As evidence here’s Rikus van Vuuren showing off his 3.7kg yellowfish he caught a while ago.
 It was caught on a hasbeen tigernut of all things.
 Nice catch Rikus!

-2. Electricity – There is no electricity at Rietvlei currently.
-But there is talk of it being installed…
+- Electricity – There is no electricity at Rietvlei currently, but there is talk of it being installed…

-2018-09-24 – Update: There are currently still only 3 chalets open to the public.
-These units go for R850 / night.
+These units go for R900 / night and you can book these chalets by sending an email to firstname.lastname@example.org.
 The rest might be opening in due time, we’ll update this page as we find out more.

 That’s how we understand it anyway…

-Camping – get there early, don’t be squeemish
+- Camping – get there early, don’t be squeemish, no more bookings, it’s first come first served

-Chalets – let’s hope all of them are up and running again soon
+- Chalets – let’s hope all of them are up and running again soon, book by sending an email to email@example.com

 Early in 2019 the bass were scarce, here’s a video of one of our attempts.